 Shut down the cluster.
 Verify that all servers in the cluster are successfully shut down Also, check that all servers start successfully by restarting them.
-At the same time, check that no alert or error is recorded in the alert view of the WebManager.
+At the same time, check that no alert or error is recorded in the Alert logs of the Cluster WebUI.